wardere83/Bulle-Cloud/README.md

 ## Acknowledgments 🙏

-We couldn't have built Nxtscape without these amazing open-source projects: [Chromium](https://github.com/chromium/chromium), [browser-use](https://github.com/browser-use/browser-use), [Nanobrowser](https://github.com/nanobrowser/nanobrowser), and [Stagehand](https://github.com/browserbase/stagehand).
-Huge thanks to all the contributors!
+Nxtscape is inspired by these amazing open-source projects: [browser-use](https://github.com/browser-use/browser-use), [Nanobrowser](https://github.com/nanobrowser/nanobrowser), and [Stagehand](https://github.com/browserbase/stagehand) and of course wouldn't have been possible without [Chromium](https://github.com/chromium/chromium).
+Grateful to the open-source community!

 ## License 📜
-Nxtscape is licensed under MPL license.
+Nxtscape is licensed under AGPL-3.0 license.
 See the `LICENSE` file for details.

 <div align="center">
 <br />